RobertFlexx/PowderCore-Engine/README.md

 And here’s the funny part: it wasn’t even supposed to exist.

-**PowderCore** was *accidentally created* after a physics bug in an ASCII image generator caused the ASCII characters to fly everywhere, simulating water (the first discovered physic).
-Instead of fixing that one bug, i built on it, and now the entire system of elemental interactions got abstracted into a universal backend engine.
-So now, the same logic powers *every* sandbox edition — by complete accident that spiraled into brilliance.
+**PowderCore** was *accidentally born* from a bug in an ASCII image generator.
+The characters started behaving like particles, moving and interacting like fluid.
+The first “discovered” element was water.
+Instead of fixing that bug, I built on it, gradually evolving it into a rudimentary physics system.

+Later, I rewrote the project in **C#** and **Rust** to test whether the strange physics behavior was language-dependent.
+It wasn’t — it was the engine’s logic itself.
+That revelation inspired me to create **multiple editions** across different languages, each exploring how diverse ecosystems handle the same physics model.
+Over time, this experiment turned into a dedicated engine: **PowderCore™**, a modular, language-agnostic physics framework that anyone can use.

 Whether you’re running a **native TUI**, a **JVM edition**, or a **.NET build**, PowderCore is the physics brain underneath it all.